SimonDarksideJ/monogame.github.io/articles/monogame/index.md

 [How To articles](howto/index.md)

-Short guides for everything you wanted to know about how to do game development with MonoGame, devided up in to simple articles for each activity.
+Short guides for everything you wanted to know about how to do game development with MonoGame, divided up in to simple articles for each activity.

 ## Online Resources